CausalInference/pySEQTarget/docs/vignettes/exploring_results.md

 # Exploring Results
 ## SEQuential Analysis: {date}: censoring

-Here, let's explore the output from our more advanced analysis (with some additional flavor text.)
-Whenever you dump your results, the date will be stored at the top - here marked with {date}.
+Here, let's explore the output from our more advanced analysis.

 ## Weighting